MetaConfigurator/meta-configurator/documentation_user/examples/configurator_building/README.md

 Sharing and Shortening URLs
 ---------------------------

 The generated URLs can be shared with others for easy access.
-For convenience, long URLs can be shortened using URL shorteners before sharing.
+For convenience, long URLs can be shortened using URL shorteners before sharing, using external tools.

 Real-World Example: preCICE Adapter Configuration
 -------------------------------------------------